CodedBinary/BlackboardScraper/README.md

 # Todo
 - Add support for blacklisting entire folders or filetypes.
 - Introduce options for file naming for the user.
 In particular, blackboard vs url names, depending on file type, item type, folder location etc.
+- Add options for putting items in folders or stand alone
+- Add ability to "refresh" a download (must be able to handle modified files, option to regenerate if files are moved/deleted, or just were downloaded?)
+- Cookie pickling